Skip to main content Skip to footer

 Before January 2021, some lenders allowed brokers to receive a higher or lower rate of commission linked to the interest rates they offered customers for motor finance.

-The FCA refer to this as a Discretionary Commission Arrangement.
+The FCA refer to this as a Discretionary Commission Arrangement (DCA).

 The FCA believe this may have led to some customers receiving an unfair outcome and prohibited this type of arrangement after January 2021.

-In January 2024, the FCA paused the 8-week deadline for motor finance firms to provide a final response to customer complaints about Discretionary Commission Arrangements.
+In January 2024, the FCA paused the 8-week deadline for motor finance firms to provide a final response to customer complaints about Discretionary Commission Arrangements (DCA).
 The FCA extended this pause in September 2024 to allow more time to complete its current review.

-We will apply this pause to all new and existing relevant complaints received since 17 November 2023, up to and including 4 December 2025.
+The pause on complaints about DCA applies to all new and existing complaints received since 17 November 2023, up to and including 4 December 2025.

-Before 14 June 2017, Moneyway motor finance agreements did sometimes involve Discretionary Commission Arrangements.
+Before 14 June 2017, Moneyway motor finance agreements did sometimes involve Discretionary Commission Arrangements (DCA).

-Since 14 June 2017, no Moneyway motor finance agreements involved Discretionary Commission Arrangements.
+Since 14 June 2017, no Moneyway motor finance agreements involved DCA.

 Please email or write to us with your query.
 We aim to respond within 28 days.